Goddard Space Flight Center: Missions

-A fact sheet highlighting many of Goddard's previous missions is recorded on a 40th anniversary webpage.

 Past

 Goddard has been involved in designing, building, and operating spacecraft since the days of Explorer 1, the nation's first artificial satellite.
 The list of these missions reflects a diverse set of scientific objectives and goals.
 The Landsat series of spacecraft has been studying the Earth's resources since the launch of the first mission in 1972.
 TIROS-1 launched in 1960 as the first success in a long series of weather satellites.
 The Spartan platform deployed from the space shuttle, allowing simple, low-cost 2–3 day missions.
 The second of NASA's Great Observatories, the Compton Gamma Ray Observatory, operated for nine years before re-entering the Earth's atmosphere in 2000.
 Another of Goddard's space science observatories, the Cosmic Background Explorer, provided unique scientific data about the early universe.
+A fact sheet highlighting many of Goddard's previous missions is recorded on a 40th anniversary webpage.